2023 Solar Incentives Guide for Sylvania, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives